Badsey Races -

 But with the efforts of a number of the Parish Councillors we managed to bring together a reasonably competent-looking event.
 No-one was hurt (only a few dented egos), the sun shone and everyone seemed to enjoy themselves.

-The “Fastest” and “Furthest” awards were both won by Denzil Brunning, who steered “Bluebottle Buzzin” to victory in that first event (he did the same the following year, too).
+The “Fastest” and “Furthest” awards were both won by Denzil Brunning, who successfully steered “Bluebottle Buzzin” to victory in that first event (he did the same the following year too).
 Others just didn’t seem to be able to compete at the same level.

 Although the field was filled with 15 karts, we still managed to get most of them down the hill three times, only one gave up after failing to reach the finish line on the practice run.

 Spectators turned up in numbers that far exceeded the organisers’ expectations.
 Was the event a hit?
-Yes, it did seem to be.
+Yes, it certainly was.

 And so we went on to the 2017 races, and yet again Denzil dominated the awards ceremony, he was still in exactly the same kart, it steered backwards (i.e steer left and the kart will turn right), many others had rebuilt or modified their karts, but still none could get close to “Bluebottle Buzzin”.